sammcewan/UIImage-Color/README.md

 Category for UIImage to colorize it.
 Perfect for changing the color of a glyph with a neutral color.

-To use simply initalise with -
+To use simply invoke with -

 ```objective-c
     _imageView.image = [_disclosureImage changeColor:[UIColor greenColor]];